Mohit-100niii/Mohit-100niii/README.md

 <h1 align="center">Hi 👋, I'm Mohit Soni</h1>

 A Software Engineering Student at Delhi Technological University.
-I am passionate about web development, particularly in the Frontend Development.
+I am passionate about Web Development, particularly in the Frontend Development.
 I love Solving complex problems and enjoy turning ideas into functional and user-friendly applications.
 My technical skills include proficiency in React.js Javascript ,C++, HTML,CSS, MongoDB, and a Strong understanding of Data Structures and Algorithms.

 ## Skills